Stenotrophomonas (Pseudomonas) maltophilia

 Stenotrophomonas africana, Pseudomonas hibiscicola, Pseudomonas beteli.

-Gram negative, 0.5-1.5 µm, motile with polar multitrichous flagella, slightly curved rods.
+Gram-negative, 0.5-1.5 µm, motile by polar multitrichous flagella, slightly curved rods.

-S-type colonies with β-haemolysis.
+S-type colonies with beta-hemolysis.
 Sometimes yellowish or greenish yellow (not

 carotenoid).
 Ammonia odor can be produced by some strains on blood agar.